-At this stage, it is likely that counsel has already distributed and received manually signed NDAs from all potential buyers needing initial access to the data room (for an example, see Standard Document, Confidentiality Agreement: Mergers and Acquisitions).
+At this stage, it is likely that counsel has already distributed and received manually signed NDAs from all potential buyers needing initial access to the data room (for an example, see Standard Document, Confidentiality Agreement: Mergers and Acquisitions (6-381-3253)).
 However, including a copy of the existing NDA or a customizable clickwrap agreement form of NDA in the VDR is fairly common.
-Most VDR platforms offer this feature and it can usually be configured to appear the first time a new user logs into the data room (requiring the user to accept its terms before viewing any additional information in the data room).
+Most VDR platforms offer this feature and it usually can be configured to appear the first time a new user logs into the data room (which the user must accept the terms of before viewing any additional information in the data room).